Experts + Insiders | Italy | By Lorenzo Santamaria

 Next up we made our way to Siracusa, the 2700-year-old city situated on a limestone plateau that drops down to the sea and well known for its rich Greek culture and amphitheatres.
 In ancient times, Siracusa was the economic, political, scientific and cultural centre of Sicily, a history preserved by its status as a UNESCO World Heritage Site.

 That evening, we had a special little surprise up our sleeves.
 We arranged a scavenger hunt through the historic city centre, Ortigia.
 But this wasn’t just any scavenger hunt.
 My co-guide Leah came up with an incredibly amusing quiz related to our travellers’ respective families, which also included some of the cultural things we had done/seen up until that moment.

 Every correct answer was awarded a B&R tag that needed to be worn, and we moved from bar to bar in Ortigia being welcomed by Sicilian-themed shots!
 It was great fun, brava Leah!

 The next day we headed into the beautiful Anapo Valley and the entrance to the Necropolis of Pantalica, a series of cemeteries with rock-cut chamber tombs dating from the 13th century BC.

-We visited prehistoric burial chambers that were later used as safe refuge during turbulent periods.
-For lunch we hopped on our bikes for a short ride to a family-run farm, where we were treated to a tour of the property followed by a fabulous lunch with ingredients straight from their garden.
+We visited prehistoric burial chambers that were later used as a safe refuge during turbulent periods.
+For lunch, we hopped on our bikes for a short ride to a family-run farm, where we were treated to a tour of the property followed by a fabulous lunch with ingredients straight from their garden.